I've always been perplexed by the WWJD religious accoutrements, and I've finally worked up sufficient gumption to state my misgivings aloud.

 Jesus is a good guy.
 You can be one too.
 And let's leave all these divisive theological doctrines behind.

 The problem, of course, is that we're actually leaving behind all the things that Jesus actually did that showed the world who He actually was: God Incarnate.

-To read more about Spinoza, and how Jesus became the Merely Moral Man, you might try my Worshipping the State:
+To read more about Spinoza, and how Jesus became the Merely Moral Man, read my book, Worshipping the State.